tybinning/Protfolio-Guide/README.md

 Welcome to my Portfolio Guide where I provide a walkthrough to all of my data analytics projects and courses.

-Feel free to chat with me on [LinkedIn](href="https://www.linkedin.com/in/tyler-r-binning/") about my projects!
+Feel free to chat with me on <a href="https://www.linkedin.com/in/tyler-r-binning/">LinkedIn</a> about my projects!

 ## 📚 Table of Contents
 - [Featured Projects](#featured projects)